 The Sweet Spot

 Balanced.
 Some origin character preserved.
-More forgiving than light roast while still offering complexity.
 The most practical starting point for a new Linea Mini owner who wants good shots without an advanced degree in extraction chemistry.

 Blends